ScottLogic/blog/_posts/2020-02-28-is-aeron-a-good-choice-for-a-messaging-solution.md

 title: Is Aeron a Good Choice for a Messaging Solution
 date: 2020-02-28 00:00:00 Z
 categories:
-- imaxwell
 - Tech
 author: imaxwell
 layout: default_post
 summary: A look at the design principals behind the Aeron messaging system and the consequences on its suitability for Scott Logic's purposes.
 ---

 # Is Aeron a Good Choice for a Messaging Solution